ricardo-emanuel01/using-sequelize/README.md

 ## Run migrations
 `npx sequelize-cli db:migrate`

-That commando will create the database and the tables in models
+That command will create the database and the tables in `./models`